 The Orientation & First-Year Programs office works closely with International Student Scholar Services (ISSS) to provide accurate information for your transition to the University of Minnesota.
 As you plan for your arrival, please visit the ISSS website to learn about the specific requirements for new international students.

 You can select your Transfer Orientation date by completing your New Student Checklist.
-For Fall 2017 students, the New Student Checklist will be available beginning Wednesday, April 13.
+For Spring 2018 students, the New Student Checklist will be available beginning November 1.
 It's important to remember that not all colleges come to Orientation each day and you must sign up to attend Transfer Orientation.

 Once on campus, you will complete your Immigration Check-in as part of your Transfer Orientation.
 You will not be allowed to register for courses until your Immigration Check-in is complete.